 CMETB is an equal opportunities employer and, as an organisation, we consistently strive towards the promotion of equality of opportunity throughout our recruitment procedures and policies.

-CMETB strives to follow best practice and ensure our workplaces are accessible to all and that all policies and procedures are inclusive and accessible.
+CMETB provides assistance and reasonable accommodations if request throughout the recruitment and selection process, including online interviews, accessible interview suites, ensuring our workplaces are accessible to all and that all policies and procedures are inclusive and accessible.
 All members of interview selection boards are trained in unconscious bias and disability awareness.